 NOTE: No chemical flushes should be used in any transmission; only the approved lubricant should be used.

 Using a transmission fluid other than the manufacturer's recommended fluid may cause deterioration in transmission shift quality and/or torque converter shudder.
-Using a transmission fluid other than the manufacturer's recommended fluid will require more frequent fluid and filter changes.
-Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for further information.
+Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for fluid specifications.

 Special Additives